Google

 User Research

-The design team collected 50 user cases to uncover the pain points while using the Collov service.
-I also spent two weeks observing how the interior design team works.
+The design team analyzed 50 user cases to uncover pain points in the Collov service experience.
+I also spent two weeks shadowing the interior design team to understand their workflow and challenges.

 An example of a customer’s pre-design email